johncarlomaula/john-carlo.github.io/project1_swift.md

 # Analyzing The Spotify Features of Taylor Swift's Music

 **Project Description:** In this project, I retrieve Spotify features of Taylor Swift's music using the Spotipy library and visualized them for analysis.
-I also developed a web app that compare thee features of her re-recorded music with the original.
+I also developed a web app that compares the features of her re-recorded music with the original.

 <img src="images/project1_images/swift.png?raw=true"/>